JLU-Humanoid-Robot-and-CV-Lab/.github/profile/README.md

 > *Perceive the world.
 Understand the action.
 Embody intelligence.*

 **JLU Humanoid Robot and CV Lab**
-College of Artificial Intelligence, Jilin University Changchun, China 🇨🇳
+The School of Artificial Intelligence, Jilin University Changchun, China 🇨🇳